broeker/spacebook/pages/home.md

 - **Privacy first** 🔒 -- User-agent: \* Disallow: / is set by default with noreferrer set on all links; encrypt your full site with a password if desired
 - **Flexible** 💪 -- disable features you don't need, add advanced features with serverless functions or Alpine.js

-Communicators and learners from [Da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci) to [Darwin](https://en.wikipedia.org/wiki/Charles_Darwin) are famous for their use of notebooks, illustrations, and the written word to explain complex ideas.
 Spacebooks are modern notebooks you can use to create documentation, sketch out new ideas, or whatever suits your fancy.

 ---